 4. Ask Friends For Recommendations

 One of the main reasons people don’t read as much as they should is because they don’t have books that they like.
 That’s because they don’t know any books.
 Don’t simply walk into a book store and pick the first book that grabs your attention.
 You should get book recommendations from people who know you.
 Talk to friends or family members you know who read and ask if they know of any books, even just one book you might also like.
 Keep a running list and start going through the list.
 As you go through the reading list, you will learn what books you enjoy.
 You will soon be able to develop your own lists based on the books you liked.

 When you write things down, you take more responsibility for them.
 Therefore, it can be helpful to keep a log or diary of your reading habits.
 Every day you read, write how long you read and what you read.
 If you want to take it even further, you can also write any impressions you have about what you read.
 Alternatively, you can write down new words you learned while reading or what you plan to read next.

 If you want to make reading a priority in your life, you need to make time for it.
 Many people don’t think they have time to read.
 However, if you set aside just an hour before bed every single day, you are making it a priority.
 Look for things during your day that you can set to the side for your new reading habit.
 If you don’t think you have time during the week, try setting time aside every weekend.

 7. Read Comics and Magazines

 You don’t always have to read classical literature to get the benefits of reading.
 Sometimes, you want to read something a little lighter.
 That’s fine!
 Reading is reading, so read what you want to read.
 Go ahead and read a sports or beauty magazine.
-You can also take the time to read a comic book.
+You can also read a comic or young adult book.
 Other people might consider it trash, but you shouldn’t listen to that.
-Starting with magazines and comics can help take you to the next level in your reading goals.
+Starting with magazines and comics or even anything you might like (like Harry Potter) can help take you to the next level in your reading goals.

 8. Try Audiobooks